QtKaii/2module-project/Lab9.md

 - What classes and objects will we test?
 All the "core" classes and one db class
 Test to enusure Admin obj works as intended
+Black Box for UI and UI Labels
+White Box for testing classes
 - Which need to be updated?

 - Will we use Automation or write manual Unit Tests?